camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ```sh
 ./setup-zeebe.py
 ```
+You can test the DNS connection as described in the [Kubernetes Documentation on Debugging DNS Resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/).

 #### Enabling Firewall rules
 To allow communication between the zeebe nodes and from the zeebe nodes to the Elasticsearch, we need to authorize the traffic.